harunrhimu/SQL_Pizza_Sales_Project_Visualization/README.md

 # The Analysis

-The questions are illustrated below want to excute specific business problem in term of car sales issues.
+The questions are illustrated below want to excute specific business problem in term of Pizza sales issues.

 ### Problem Statement 1: KPI Requirements